emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

   - [MQTT protocol](https://www.emqx.com/en/mqtt) supports user name and password for client identity verification;
   - MQTT Broker implements  access control for topics (Topic ACL).

 MQTT Safety specifications are fully supported by EMQ, and the built-in safety functions can be used out-of-the-box without programming, which can quickly eliminate security risks in projects.
-This series will focus on various levels of safety specifications, and introduce how to enable relevant functions through the configuration of EMQ X to finally achieve the corresponding safety protection.
+This series will focus on various levels of safety specifications, and introduce how to enable relevant functions through the configuration of EMQX to finally achieve the corresponding safety protection.

 ### Introduction to emqx-auth-mysql